snandiDS/cumReg/README.md

 chr2 = 44
 </pre>

+## VERSION: 2 - Latest is the Version 3
 <pre>
    In the version v2, we have made changes as follows:
    1. Now one can choose if the summation needs to be done considering